e-albaugh/sap-connector-octane-utility/README.md

 # propane
 *propane* is a demo data generator for ALM Octane.
-It is a single postman collection, leverages a single postman environment and runs via Newman.
+It is a single postman collection, leveraging a single postman environment, run via Newman.
 It is purpose built for nimbus, but can be extended to run against any Octane environment this side of the Mississippi.

 ## install newman
 You can [download and install](https://nodejs.org/en/download/current/) Node.js on Linux, Windows, and Mac OSX.
 After you install Node.js, Newman is just a command away.
 Install Newman from npm globally on your system, which allows you to run it from anywhere.